cooldogepm/BedrockEconomy/README.md

 # BedrockEconomy
-Economy made easy for Minecraft Bedrock
+BedrockEconomy is an amazing economy plugin made for PocketMine-MP focused on stability and simplicity

 ## Commands
 | Name | Description | Usage | Permission |